Conservatism in Pakistan: 1990s–2000s: The New Right and conservative democracy

 Upon resolving the authority issue, the PML(N) made notable constitutional reforms towards the constitutional conservatism when the PML(N) government oversaw the passages of thirteenth, fourteenth, fifteenth amendment in the national assembly, a lower house.
-Though, the fifteenth amendment failed to passed from the Senate as Prime Minister Sharif never brought the bill to senate.
+However, the fifteenth amendment failed to passed from the Senate as Prime Minister Sharif never brought the bill to senate.
 A projection of strong military defence was supported at the mainstream media, finally the conservative PML(N) ordered the activation of country's nuclear testing program in 1998 for the first time in the history of the country.
 The nuclear testing program authorized by Prime Minister Sharif was used as "tit for tat" policy in a direct response to Indian nuclear tests in 1998.
 The nuclear tests in competition with India was highly popular in the country at that time, the conservative PML(N) government had an uttermost public support over that issue.
 The PML(N) further used its political position after Prime Minister Sharif dismissed the Chairman joint chiefs and chief of army staff, General Jehangir Karamat, marking the perception of civilian control of the military in 1998.
 The same year, the PML(N) government cancelled the Friday holidays, despite exacerbated concerns of the conservatives.
 Major education reforms were carried out by PML(N) government, emphasizing on scientific research and religious studies.

 In 1999, Prime Minister Sharif struck another political achievement after holding the Lahore Summit, in which, his Indian counterpart, Atal Bihari Vajpayee was delegated to Lahore, Punjab, via a Bus service.
 Despite peace initiatives with India, the PML(N) government lost all its prestige after becoming militarily involved with India in Kargil sector.
 Despite his authoritative actions, his economic programmes were failed during the period of worldwide economic growth, especially his attempts to exert intense control over the military ultimately led to his undoing.
-In 1999, the PML(N) government was dismissed by the Chairman joint chiefs General Pervez Musharraf in a bloodless, rather self coup d'état.
-At the time of staging of coup d'état, the conservatism was at its low support from the public and the support for the PML(N) government and its conservatives programs were largely disapproved by the public.
+In 1999, the PML(N) government was dismissed by the Chairman joint chiefs General Pervez Musharraf in a bloodless, rather self-coup d'état.
+At the time of staging of the coup d'état, conservatism was at its lowest level of support from the public.
+Further, the support for the PML(N) government and its conservatives programs were largely disapproved by the public.

 2010s: Re-defining of New Right and escalations

-By 2000, the conservatism had been its low since the 1960s.
+By 2000, conservatism had been its lowest point in popularity since the 1960s.
 Financial problems, economic stagflation, and social tensions had been a contributory factors in lowering of the conservatism and its opposite, the socialism at once.
-Searching for a new political philosophy, President Pervez Musharraf called for a "the Third Way" after forming the PML(Q) group, totally hostile towards the Pakistan Muslim League.
+Searching for a new political philosophy, President Pervez Musharraf called for a "Third Way" after forming the PML(Q) group, totally hostile towards the Pakistan Muslim League.